Clarezero/UniMedDiff/readme.md

-# Diff-CXR
+# UniMedDiff
-Diff-CXR is a diffusion-based framework that generates high-fidelity chest X-rays from radiology reports.
+UniMedDiff is a diffusion-based framework that generates high-fidelity medical images from reports.
 It combines disease knowledge with report content to guide the generation process, producing anatomically accurate and pathologically diverse images across 11 common lung diseases.
-By leveraging noise-filtered data and efficient text encoding, Diff-CXR offers a clinically meaningful solution for text-to-image synthesis in medical imaging.
+By leveraging noise-filtered data and efficient text encoding, UniMedDiff offers a clinically meaningful solution for text-to-image synthesis in medical imaging.

 ---